What is Personalised Marketing? Examples & Stats

 But as we discussed before, the opening line orchestrates the success of a cold email campaign.

-If they don’t open it, they won’t get to see the value you’re offering!
+If they don’t open it, they won’t see the value you’re offering!

-Deploying the tried-and-tested subject line formulas, like mutual business formula, helps you achieve a 50%+ open-rate consistently.
+Deploying the tried-and-tested subject line formulas, like mutual business formulas, helps you consistently achieve a 50%+ open rate.

 Beautiful And High-quality Lead Magnets